Megan Thee Stallion Gets Real About Those Trey Songz Dating Rumors

 Megan Thee Stallion set the record straight about the Trey Songz dating rumors that set the internet ablaze this morning, tweeting that nothing has ever happened between the two.

-As a video of the two cozying up to each other began circulating Twitter, fans shipped the “Big Ole Freak” rapper and “Mr. Steal Your Girl” singer intensely, and it’s not hard to see why: In the video, the two were filmed getting super close at a busy club when Trey Songz’ track, “Panty Droppa,” came on.
-The slow jam —”I wanna make love to you / This right here’s a panty-dropper / This is my panty-droppin’ love song,” Trey crooned on the chorus — certainly upped the ante as the two embraced and swayed to the beat, Megan Thee Stallion putting her hands on the side of Trey Songz’ face and chest.
+As a video of the two cozying up to each other began circulating Twitter, fans shipped the “Big Ole Freak” rapper and “Mr. Steal Your Girl” singer intensely, and it’s not hard to see why.
+In the video, the two were filmed getting super close at a busy club when Trey Songz’s track “Panty Droppa” came on.

+“I wanna make love to you / This right here’s a panty-dropper / This is my panty-droppin’ love song,” Trey crooned on the chorus.

+The slow jam certainly upped the ante as the two embraced and swayed to the beat.
+Megan Thee Stallion put her hands on the side of Trey Songz’s face and chest.
 But as The Inquisitr has reported, the rapper is no stranger to seductively (and regularly) dancing up a storm.

 At one point in the 35-second clip, the rapper slowly dropped it low as she stared intensely into the singer’s eyes.
-At different points in the video, the two appeared to be whispering in each other’s ears, holding each other close as they danced.
+At different points in the video, the two appeared to be whispering in each other’s ears and holding each other close as they danced.

-The video came at a time when fans have been speculating that Megan Thee Stallion and boyfriend Moneybagg Yo have called it quits after two months together.
+The video came at a time when fans have been speculating that Megan Thee Stallion and boyfriend Moneybagg Yo called it quits after two months together.

 #megantheestallion Definitely here for it.
 Meg and Trey. ❤ pic.twitter.com/jtUEew01vJ